Sealing Cracks in Your Concrete Driveway: DIY vs. Call a Pro

 Best options:

-• Liquid crack sealer (hairline) Check out this how-video!
+• Liquid crack sealer (hairline)

 • Caulk-style filler (most common)